ktsr42/qtb/doc/qtb.md

 processes its arguments only to the extent necessary to determine which pre-determined value to return so that the test progresses in the right direction.
-However, I find it usually desirable to log each invocation of subfunctions of the test target and have the unit test assert that the function has been invoked the expected number of times with the expected arguments at each point.
+However, I find it usually desirable to log each invocation of sub-functions of the test target and have the unit test assert that the function has been invoked the expected number of times with the expected arguments at each point.
 This provides a degree of certainty that the target function behaved as expected.